Nobel Prize Winners in Economics ...

 1976 Milton Friedman – Monetarism.
 Monetary history and the complexity of stabilisation policy.

-1974 Friedrich Hayek – evolutionary descriptions of diverse & dispersed knowledge.
+1974 Friedrich Hayek – Fatal Conceit -The calculation problem.
+Complexity cannot be managed.
+Evolutionary descriptions of diverse & dispersed knowledge.

 John Hicks - IS (savings & investment)/LM (liquidity preferences) model of Keynes general equilibrium & welfare theory.